2023 Nigerian Senate elections in Delta State: Delta Central

 The Delta Central Senatorial District covers the local government areas of Ethiope East, Ethiope West, Sapele, Okpe, Udu, Ughelli North, Ughelli South, and Uvwie.
 The incumbent Ovie Omo-Agege (APC) was re-elected with 51.3% of the vote in 2019.
 In April 2022, Omo-Agege announced that he would run for governor of Delta State, instead of seeking re-election.

 Primary elections

 All Progressives Congress

-Prior to the primary, Omo-Agege endorsed Ede Dafinone as his anointed successor in an reported attempt to further his political network and become a godfather.
+Prior to the primary, Omo-Agege endorsed Ede Dafinone as his anointed successor in a reported attempt to further his political network and become a godfather.
 The primary in Ughelli resulted in Dafinone—the Chairman of the Manufacturers Association of Nigeria Export Promotion Group—emerging as the nominee unopposed.
 Like other APC senatorial primary winners, Dafinone was unopposed reportedly due to an agreement between Omo-Agege, Nwaoboshi, and other state APC leaders.

 People's Democratic Party

 Pre-primary analysis noted the primary as one of many proxy battles between former Governor James Ibori and Governor Ifeanyi Okowa with the former backing former Senator Ighoyota Amori and the latter supporting John Nani.
 The primary resulted in Amori defeating runner-up Nani by 7% at the Sapele Stadium; the result was a rare win for Ibori's camp as its candidate lost the gubernatorial primary and other Okowa loyalists won other nominations.